olechka1505/hungrylemur/wp-content/plugins/smart-variations-images/readme.txt

 4. Lens Zoom in action (activate it in WooCommerce > Configuration > Products Tab > (Smart Variations Images)

 == Changelog ==

+= 1.5.2 =
+* Fixed SVI not overwriting product image page if template has his own files.

+= 1.5.1 =
+* Fixed warning messages
+* Fixed changelog typo on version
+* Fixed ligthbox not showing if using default woocomerce product template

+= 1.5 =
+* Major realease
+* New settings page.
+WooCommerce > SVI
+* Better theme compatibility
+* Ligthbox now shows only same variations images
+* Added better transition for thumbnail click

+= 1.4.5 =
+* Fix bug with for Wordpress 4.4 not swapping images
+* added optional register with rosendo.pt for news and updates

+= 1.4.4 =
+* New Lens Zoom (removed elevateZoom script, less 1 js file yay!)
+* Speed improvements due to new Lens Zoom
+* Clean JS/CSS

 = 1.4.3.1 =
 * Minor issue with class naming of thumbnails, first and last class.